Demographics of South Korea: Urbanization

 Like other newly industrializing economies, South Korea experienced rapid growth of urban areas caused by the migration of large numbers of people from the countryside.
 In the eighteenth and nineteenth centuries, Seoul, by far the largest urban settlement, had a population of about 190,000 people.
 There was a striking contrast with Japan, where Edo (Tokyo) had as many as 1 million inhabitants and the urban population comprised as much as 10% to 15% of the total during the Tokugawa Period (1600–1868).
-During the closing years of the Joseon dynasty and the first years of Japanese colonial rule, the urban population of Korea was no more than 3% of the total.
+During the closing years of the Joseon period and the first years of Japanese colonial rule, the urban population of Korea was no more than 3% of the total.
 After 1930, when the Japanese began industrial development on the Korean Peninsula, particularly in the northern provinces adjacent to Manchuria, the urban portion of the population began to grow, reaching 11.6% for all of Korea in 1940.

 Between 1945 and 1985, the urban population of South Korea grew from 14.5% to 65.4% of the total population.
-In 1988 the Economic Planning Board estimated that the urban portion of the population will reach 78.3% by the end of the twentieth century.
+In 1988, the Economic Planning Board estimated that the urban portion of the population would reach 78.3% by the end of the twentieth century.
 Most of this urban increase was attributable to migration rather than to natural growth of the urban population.
 Urban birth rates have generally been lower than the national average.
 The extent of urbanization in South Korea, however, is not fully revealed in these statistics.
 Urban population was defined in the national census as being restricted to those municipalities with 50,000 or more inhabitants.
-Although many settlements with fewer than 50,000 inhabitants were satellite towns of Seoul or other large cities or mining communities in northeastern Gangwon Province, which would be considered urban in terms of the living conditions and occupations of the inhabitants, they still were officially classified as rural.
+Although many settlements with fewer than 50,000 inhabitants were satellite towns of Seoul or other large cities or mining communities in northeastern Gangwon Province, which would be considered urban in terms of the living conditions and occupations of the inhabitants, they were still officially classified as rural.